-SUNY Fredonia for the past twelve years.
+University of New York at Fredonia for the past twenty one years.
 She holds a Master

 of Music in Vocal Performance from the University of North Carolina at Greensboro

 Ms. Tramuta has performed a variety of operatic roles with the Western New York Opera

 Erie Chamber Players, the Buffalo Choral Arts Society, the Orchard Park Chorale, the

 the National Association of Teachers of Singing.